-As anticipated the Omicron variant is being detected in more cities.
+And art poetry and music for a chili cook-off top, our weekend preview that's ahead on mid day edition As anticipated, the Omicron variant is being detected in more cities.
 Los Angeles has discovered its first case of the new COVID variant in a fully vaccinated person who recently traveled to South Africa.
 Health officials say the person is recovering and quarantining at home.
 San Diego county health officials are maintaining existing safety protocols.
-Joining us with the latest on San Diego's response to the new variant is KPBS health reporter, Matt Hoffman, Matt, welcome Maureen, what are local officials saying about Omicron?
+Joining us with the latest on San Diego's response to the new variant is KPBS health reporter, Matt Hoffman, Matt.
+Welcome.
+Hey Maureen, what are local officials saying about Omicron?

 Is testing being done to see if the variant is

 Here?
 Yeah.
 So testing is always being done.
 You know, like if you get COVID and you go get sick, you go get tested at a county site, you go get tested at your health care provider.
 Some of those tests are sequenced.
 Uh that's where they look to see, you know, what exactly, uh, strain of COVID do you have here for a long time?
 It was the Delta variant.
 Um, and now they're looking to see if they can find a OMI Cron.
 And that testing happens at county sites happens at private labs that sequencing, I should say, um, happens at some of the healthcare providers here, you know, UC San Diego, uh, outlets like that are on the lookout for Omicron.
 And once they see it, they say the let us know.

 And UCLA is asking all students who traveled over the Thanksgiving holiday to take a COVID test.
 I'm wondering that, is there an increase in new COVID cases,